adamralph/xbehave.net/readme.md

 # What else does it do? #

-    Scenario                                               Marks a method as a scenario to run by the test runner, equivalent to [Fact] or [Theory]
+    Scenario                                               Marks a scenario for the test runner, equivalent to [Fact] or [Theory]
     ScenarioData(...)
-Provides data for scenarios, equivalent to InlineData "...".Given(Action arrange)                            A standard Given for a scenario "...".Given(Func<IDisposable> arrange)                 Returned object is auto disposed after execution of all associated Then's
+Provides data for scenarios, equivalent to [InlineData] "...".Given(Action arrange)                            A standard Given for a scenario "...".Given(Func<IDisposable> arrange)                 Returned object is auto disposed after execution of all associated Then's
     "...".Given(Func<IEnumerable<IDisposable>> arrange)    (for >1 disposable objects)